George Hekkers

-George Hekkers (1923-2008) was a player in the National Football League for the Detroit Lions, and the Baltimore Colts from 1947 to 1949 as a tackle.
+George Hekkers (February 18, 1923 – February 6, 2008) was an American football player in the National Football League for the Detroit Lions, and the Baltimore Colts from 1947 to 1949 as a tackle.
 Previously, he played with the Miami Seahawks of the All-America Football Conference in 1946.
 He played at the collegiate level for the University of Wisconsin–Madison.

-Biography

-Hekkers was born George James Hekkers on February 18, 1923, in Milwaukee, Wisconsin.
-After school went on to be a bomber pilot in the U.S. Air Force in world war 2.
-After returning from war he moved to Burbank California with his wife Marvel Lien.
-He worked for years as a stage hand in local 33 and was the unions business agent for a number of years.
-His favorite family member was Dean G Hekkers Jr and spent hours with his beloved grandson in the garage teaching him how to build.
-George died on February 6, 2008.